LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/login-and-registration/_index.md

 With a `User` class in place, we can now create controllers and views for creating a user and verifying their credentials.

+{{% notice blue Note "rocket" %}}
+The code for this section begins with the [user-model branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/user-model) and ends with the [login-reg-forms branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/login-reg-forms) of the `CodingEventsJava` repository.
+{{% /notice %}}

 ## Creating `AuthenticationController`

 In the `controllers` package, create a new class named `AuthenticationController`.
 Since this controller will deal with `User` objects, it needs a `UserRepository` instance.